clij/clij2-docs/reference_meanOfPixelsAboveThreshold.md

 ## meanOfPixelsAboveThreshold
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

-Determines the mean intensity in an image, but only in pixels which are above a given threshold.
+Determines the mean intensity in a threshleded image.

+But only in pixels which are above a given threshold.

 ### Usage in ImageJ macro
 ```